UO-CS-OER/CS210-text/_sources/05-Recursion/05-01-Recursion.md

 least two letters.
 A typical way of "fixing up" a function is by writing another function to "wrap" it.

-A convention in Python is that a name that starts with underscore (`"_"`) is meang to be "hidden" or "internal".
+By convention in Python,  a name that begins with an underscore character (`"_"`) is "hidden" or "internal" to a module.
 For palindrome checking, we can give the _wrapper_ function a "public" name `palindrome`, and use `_palindrome` for its internal partner that does the main work.
 The wrapper function `palindrome` will just